• Skip to primary navigation

 Chapter Advanced Training at Big Bend National Park.
 Photo by M. Holm.

+Our meetings are open to the public.
+You’re invited to have dinner on us as a guest.
 We meet on the first Thursday of each month, rotating meeting locations among the three counties the chapter serves.
 Meetings begin at 6:00 p.m. with a potluck dinner and opportunity for socializing and sharing adventures and discoveries.
 At 6:30, we enjoy learning from invited speakers, followed by a short business meeting.
-See calendar for upcoming speakers and topics.
+Check the upcoming meeting’s location and speaker on the Welcome page.

 Officers and Committees